-Easy AdSense manages all aspects of AdSense: insert ads into posts and sidebar, and add a Google Search box.
-Easiest and most complete AdSense Plugin!
+Easy Plugin for AdSense manages all aspects of AdSense: insert ads into posts and sidebar, and add a Google Search box.
+Easiest and most complete AdSe

 Ads are inserted by attaching a filter to the contents.
 If your home/front page is made up of full posts, the content filter will apply and you will see ads.
 On the other hand, if your home/front page is made up of excerpts (snippets of post contents), the content filter doesn't apply.